Anadea/anadea_jobs/src/jobs/full-stack-developer.md

 ---
 ## **Requirements**

-* At least 6+ months of experience as Full-stack developer
+* At least 1+ year of experience as Full-stack developer
 * Have experience in developing SPA using modern JS stack (preferably React + Redux)
 * Have experience in developing scalable back-end system using Node.js
 * Are familiar with TDD and love to write meaningful and useful tests